 Saving Forests with Satellites

-Satellite imagery is one tool that can help protect the priceless forests that are still standing.
+Tech-based solutions like drone photography, remote sensors and satellite imagery help protect the priceless forests that are still standing.
 By analyzing it, conservationists can monitor land changes over time, thereby identifying deforestation so they can intervene in order to stop it.

 There’s just one problem: The proliferation of satellites has created too much of a good thing.
 NASA satellites, for example, have captured one image per season of every place on Earth for the past 49 years.
 The result is more than 50 trillion pixels of data.